 Hula Hālau ‘Ohana Holo‘oko‘a started informally in 1998 after Lisa had received several requests to teach hula.
 After receiving Auntie Linda’s blessing to teach hula in Oregon, she began hula instruction in her home with one class of five beginning adult students.
-Since that time, the hālau has grown to over 60 students in seven classes, and her students range in age from 3 years old to 70 years old.
+Since that time, the hālau has grown to over 100 students in 13 classes, and her students range in age from 3 years old to 84+ years old.
 Although most of her students have some connection to Hawai‘i, the hālau is open to anyone with aloha in their heart and a passion for hula.

 Hula Hālau ‘Ohana Holo‘oko‘a means “School Of Hula Where Everyone Is Family,” and in keeping with this spirit Lisa shares her aloha with members of the hālau, who in turn share their aloha, with hugs and care, with all of their hula sisters and brothers.
 Through this bond with her students, Lisa helps to preserve the Hawaiian culture through language, song and dance.